dvdgeroconnell/pands-project/README.md

 In summary the statistics indicate that we should consider the data for each species individually, as too much detail is lost by averaging across the iris data set as a whole.

 ### Option 2 - Histograms
 <a name="Option-2---Histograms"></a>

 Choosing this option causes a set of 12 histograms to be drawn, representing the 4 attributes (petal length, petal width, sepal length, sepal width) for each of the 3 species.
-The plots are drawn as a set of axes in a single figure, using the *subplots()* method in Matplotlib.
+Matplotlib's *plt.subplots()* is used to create the figure and axes.
+The *Axes.hist()* method is used to draw the individual subplots.

 **Figure 6 - *Iris* attribute histograms by species**
 <img src="hist_all.png" width="900" height="600">